 - your FEHA protected activities, and

-- the adverse employment action that your employer took against you.
+- the adverse employment action that your employer took against you, which in turn harmed you.

 In order to show that you were the victim of FEHA retaliation or wrongful termination, you need to be able to show that your protected activities were a “substantial motivating reason” for the actions that were taken against you.20